Anglo to spend $4.8bn on UK crop nutrient project Woodsmith to end-2027 - Miningmx

 Duncan Wanblad, CEO of Anglo said he had confidence in Woodsmith’s quality.
 “I have absolutely no doubt it will generate significant cash flows for years to come,” he said.
 But he added that its final configuration “is not completely clear to us”.

+About a quarter of the project was in feasibility and related to developing the mine’s infrastructure so that there were expansion options.
+Anglo is sinking two shafts to a depth of 1.6 kilometres at Woodsmith and infrastructure to transport mined ore 37km underground for processing.

-Total expenditure on Woodsmith tops $7bn which makes it one of Anglo’s largest outlays after spending $5.3bn developing the 300,000 tons a year Quellaveco copper project in Peru.
+Total expenditure on the project, including the acquisition of the project’s first owner Sirius Minerals in 2020 for £405m, tops $7bn making it one of Anglo’s largest outlays after spending $5.3bn developing the 300,000 tons a year Quellaveco copper project in Peru.
 Quellaveco, which delivered its first 100,000 tons of sales last year following commissioning, has Mitsubishi as an equity partner.

+The outlay takes group capital expenditure to an estimated $6bn to $6.5bn after spending $5.7bn in 2002, itself an increase on the $5.2bn in capex in 2021.
+In addition to Quellaveco and Woodsmith, Anglo CFO Steven Pearce said the increase in expenditure last year was to catch up on projects affected by two years of the Covid pandemic.

-Wanblad said Woodsmith would produce five million tons of polyhalite, a potash product but that it could be expanded to 13 million tons a year at an incremental cost.
+Wanblad said Woodsmith would produce five million tons of polyhalite, a potash product, and will have a design capacity of 13 million tons a year to be developed at an incremental cost from about 2030.
 Farmers would pay a premium for the product as it enhanced crop performance and represented “cleaner and greener” production, Wanblad said.

-Wanblad was commenting following publication of Anglo’s annual results ended December 31 in which underlying Ebitda came in 30% lower at $14.5bn, a performance he put down to weather-related interruptions and inflation related in part to an increase in energy costs.